-- (a) Employees may carry over seven days' vacation leave per vacation year. - (b) Vacation carryover shall not exceed 10 days at any time. - (c) Vacation accrual reports will be reviewed with the Employer each year by no later than November 30.
+- (a) Employees may carry over a maximum of 10 vacation days into the following year.
+The total number of days carried over shall not exceed 10 days. - (b) Vacation accrual reports will be reviewed with the Employer each year by no later than November 30.